ketiVision/2K2K/README.md

 2. You agree **not to** reproduce, modified, duplicate, copy, sell, trade, resell or exploit any portion of the images and any portion of derived data in any form to any third party without [IOYS](http://ioys.co.kr/)’s prior written permission.

-3. You agree **not to** further copy, publish or distribute any portion of the Dataset.
+3. You agree **not to** further copy, publish, or distribute any portion of the Dataset.
 Except, for internal use at a single site within the same organization it is allowed to make copies of the dataset.

 4. [IOYS](http://ioys.co.kr/) reserve the right to terminate your access to the Dataset at any time.